SaadMaqsood2023/SaadMaqsood2023/README.md

 Alongside this, I’m pursuing my **Final Year Project (FYP)** focused on **mitigating hallucinations in Large Language Models (LLMs)** using **PyTorch**.
 Recently, I also started working on a startup project as an **AI Expert at [TheOvalLabs](https://theovallabs.github.io/)**, where I focus on improving model performance, fine-tuning large language models, and optimizing inference pipelines for better real-world responses.

-Previously, I worked as a
+Previously, I worked as a trainee where I completed my learning journey and now I'm an AI intern.

 ---